epikulski/pycookiecutter/README.md

 ## Features:
 * Provision virtual environment with `venv`.
-* Configures local dev install of the library under development in editable mode.
+* Configures a local dev install of the library under development in editable mode.
 * Support for absolute imports throughout the project, including the test suite.
-* Adds a console script for library's default entrypoint.
+* Adds a console script for the library's default entrypoint.
 * Includes a Makefile with run configurations for linting, testing, building, and publishing to PyPI (or Artifactory).

 ## Notes